astroumd/lmtoy/docs/README_rsr.md

 	lmtoy.rc                    ??  reduction history ??
 	lmtoy_OBSNUM.rc             parameter setting for SLpipeline
-	lmtoy_OBSNUM.ifproc         ASCII listing of the ifproc header variables
+	lmtoy_OBSNUM.ifproc         ASCII listing of the ifproc header variables lmtoy_PID.tar.gz            Record of the script generator used by pipeline

 # Quality